maeste/maeste.github.io/_pages/home.md

 ---

 **About me**
-With over 25 years of experience in enterprise software development and AI engineering, I explore how artificial intelligence is transforming the way we build, learn, and live with technology.
+With over 25 years of experience in enterprise software development and AI engineering, I explore how artificial intelligence is transforming the way we build, learn, and live with technology.<br/>
+I have an old passion for Open Source and more recent one for AI Engineering.

 ✍️ I write two newsletters (Italian and English).<br/>
 🎧 I co-host a podcast (Italian only) about AI, agents, and the future.<br/>